pc2/SubmatrixMethod/julia/README.md

 The file `matrix_io.jl` contains functions to read / write sparse matrices (`SparseMatrixCSC`) from / to disk in a format that is compatible with the applications `mkl-matrix-inv` and `mpi-matrix-inv` in the parent directory.
 In also defines `sprandsymposdef` (a rough analogon of MATLABs same-named function)

+## Environment / Modules

+In the root of the repo lies a file `.envrc`.
+If you have [direnv](https://direnv.net/) this is automatically picked up and the relevant modules are loaded.
+If not, simply execute `source .envrc` before you're doing anything else.

+## Building

+Go to the root of the repo and execute `make`.
+That's it.

 ## Usage: `mkl-matrix-inv`

 Performs a standard matrix inversion using (multithreaded) Intel MKL.
 No MPI parallelism.
 Expects input matrix to be in `.txt` form (use `write_matrix_txt` to create it).